Updated 17 March 2022

 - Government risk management template for event organisers

 - Checklist and Risk Assessment (Updated Dec 2021)

 - Risk Assessment Example 2*

 - Example Site Operating Procedures*

 The resources marked * were created by 4CT and MACC for North Manchester Together and are shared with their kind permission

 The government have produced guidance on Enabling safe and effective volunteering during coronavirus (COVID-19).
-This guidance aims to help organisations and groups understand how to safely and effectively involve volunteers during the pandemic.

 The government have guidance on the safe use of multi-purpose community facilities.
 Please make sure you’re consulting the most up to date guidance.

 Salford CVS has created a Risk Assessment Toolkit which we have shared with their kind permission: